greenfield932/CarND-Semantic-Segmentation/README.md

 ### Hyperparameters

-Good performance with average loss of 0.022 was achieved with keep probability value of 0.5, 30 epochs and 0.0001 learning rate
+Good performance with average loss of 0.022 was achieved with keep probability value of 0.5, 30 epochs and 0.0001 learning rate.

 ### Results
 [image1]: ./images/um_000023.png